InterLinked1/chan_sip/README.md

 This version of `chan_sip` was forked from chan_sip immediately prior to the commit removing it.
 However, it has since diverged and includes a number of improvements that were not merged into Asterisk previously or have been developed since then.
 These changes are stated below to make it clear what has changed.

+The `chan_sip` unit tests are from the Asterisk test suite prior to removal: https://gerrit.asterisk.org/c/testsuite/+/19612

 ### Changes

 - Support for custom parameters (`SIPAddParameter` application; `SIP_PARAMETER` function; `send_oli`, `uri_parameters_instead` sip.conf config options).
 This functionality is now also available in `chan_pjsip`.
 This is included in PhreakScript for all versions.
 Initial patch: https://github.com/InterLinked1/phreakscript/blob/master/patches/sipcustparams.patch and abandoned code review: https://gerrit.asterisk.org/c/asterisk/+/16569